 - Not all the memory is available for users programs, because also the operating system uses it. - The programmer doesn't want to care about the specific memory address.
-He/She/Ze just wants some memory! - At compile time: - The developer memory space starts from a virtual location 0, that is actually mapped to some physical location - The linker statically assigns virtual memory addresses relative to some feature that the operating system offers to the compilation process. - At runtime: - The Operating System will dynamically relocate memory addresses for the program to execute.
+He/She/Ze just wants some memory! - At compile time: - The developer memory space starts from a virtual location 0, that is actually mapped to some physical location - The linker statically assigns virtual memory addresses relative to some feature that the operating system offers to the compilation process. - It's a bit like booking the tickets for a low-cost flight.
+You don't know where you will seat, but there will be a place for you - hopefully the flight is NOT overbooked!